monkybrain/klarna-checkout/README.md

 # Klarna Checkout for nodejs #

+(Work in progress...)

 Library for integrating Klarna Checkout in a nodejs environment.
 Works for merchants in Sweden, Norway, Finland, Austria and Germany.

+Written in CoffeeScript for clarity, as is the documentation below.
+JavaScript users, sprinkle curly braces accordingly...

 Uses promises to handle async operations.

-Work still in progress...

 If you find this useful or want to contribute, please send me a line.